FarronF/limerick-council-meetings/meetings/2017/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West -12th April 2017.md

 In reply to Members questions in relation to new Garda Station for Newcastle West, the

-Superintendent stated that he had been advised that a new station was to be built on the--- 2
+Superintendent stated that he had been advised that a new station was to be built on the
+---
+2

 existing site.
 It was envisaged that this would take at least another 12 months.
 The issue of